Triple Berry Pie (fresh or frozen berries)

 - Place berries, sugar and lemon juice in a large saucepan over medium heat.
 Simmer, until warm and juicy, about 5 to 10 minutes, stirring occasionally.

-- Gently stir 4 tablespoons cornstarch into berries and allow to simmer until thickened, about 5 minutes.
-If the mixture is still runny, add another tablespoon of cornstarch and simmer for 1 minute loner.
+- Gently stir 4 tablespoons cornstarch into berries and simmer until thickened, about 5 minutes.
+If the mixture is still runny, add another tablespoon of cornstarch and simmer for 1 minute longer.
 You want the berry mixture to be slightly thick.

-- Remove from heat and stir in the butter.
-Let filling cool for 15 minutes (it will thicken a bit).
+- Remove from heat and stir in the butter.ย Let filling cool for 15 minutes (it will thicken a bit more).

 - Remove pie plate from the refrigerator and pour warm berry mixture into unbaked pie shell.
-Use second pie crust to make a lattice top (step by step instructions above).
+I like to add a few fresh berries on top for appearance.
+Use second pie crust to make a lattice top.
 Alternatively, layer a full crust on top and add slits to let steam escape.
-Crimp the crust edges.
+Crimp the crust edges.ย

 - Brush a thin layer of beaten egg white over the top of the pie and sprinkle lightly with sugar.

-- Bake at 400° F for 40 to 45 minutes.
-Check pie after about 25 minutes and place a piece of aluminum foil over the pie to prevent the crust from burning.
+- Bake at 400ยฐ F for 40 to 45 minutes.
+Check pie after about 20 minutes and place a piece of aluminum foil loosely over the top to prevent the crust from burning.

 - Remove pie to a wire cooling rack and allow to cool.
 Once cooled completely, cut into slices and serve.